Contacts

 Mike Angland (Bass Guitar)

-John Dick (Drums)
+Johnny Dick (Drums)

 John Walker, also known as "Mac", formed Johnny and the Contacts in 1960.
 They hailed from the Hawkes Bay.
 John had previously been a member of another Hawkes Bay band, Teddy and the Bears.

 The Contacts were the resident band at the Top Hat dance hall in Napier.
-Paul Gitmans, on sax, joined around six months later, when Bernie Meredith, manager of the Top Hat, wanted a bigger sound for his venue.
+Paul Gitmans, on tenor sax, joined around six months later, when Bernie Meredith, manager of the Top Hat, wanted a bigger sound for his venue.
 Bernie to some degree managed the Contacts, although the boys mainly managed themselves.

 In the early years, the band was well known for their strong sax sound, and powerful guitar teamwork.
 Noel on occasion used his baritone sax and an E flat soprano sax to great effect.
 "Beat Girl" and "Night Train" stood out as key sounds of the group.
 The band was an icon to the rest of the North Island for their quality sound.
-Top New Zealand band and artist promoter, Benny Levin, often stated "pick up the Top Hat venue, with its band, the Contacts, set them up anywhere in New Zealand, and you would have a success story.
+Top New Zealand band and artist promoter, Benny Levin, often stated "pick up the Top Hat venue, with its band, the Contacts, set them up anywhere in New Zealand, and you would have a success story".

-Early in 1963, Melvin Gardiner and John Dick, both left the group at pretty much the same time.
+Early in 1963, Melvin Gardiner and Johnny Dick, both left the group at pretty much the same time.
 This left the group short of two key men.
-Melvin headed to Australia and John Dick joined Max Merritt and the Meteors.
+Melvin headed to Australia and Johnny Dick joined Max Merritt and the Meteors.
 These departing musicians were replaced by John Lindsay on rhythm guitar and Craig Alexander on drums.
 Both John and Craig had previously been members of the Rockets.

 While still retaining it's strong sax sound, the band also began to develop a strong vocal image, with four strong singers, this was a good move for a sixties band.
 The boys moved with the times and increased their popularity even more.
 By the end of 1964 Mike Angland had left the Meteors and was back in Hawkes Bay.
 This was good timing as Max Hyde was about to leave and join a mate and head to Australia.